Compilation

 A number of build artifacts can be produced per compilation of each contract.
 Some of the artifacts can be omitted using configuration settings.

-The location of the artifacts depends on the output
+The location of the artifacts depends on the compilation method:

 is not used and all generated files are always placed in build/ProjectName/